 Arkansas does not technically have a grace period built into the foreclosure process, but the foreclosing party must mail a notice to the borrower that includes information about loan modification assistance, among other things, at least ten days before starting a foreclosure.
 The foreclosing party must also record a notice of default and intent to sell, and then mail a copy by certified and first-class mail to the borrower within 30 days after recording the notice.
 The notice must also be published in a newspaper consecutively for four weeks prior to sale, posted at the courthouse, and published on the internet.

 Service Members Mortgage Protections

-Lender may not foreclose on a military service member for nonpayment or any breach occurring during military service without a court order if certain conditions are met.
+A lender may not foreclose on a military service member for nonpayment or any breach occurring during military service without a court order if certain conditions are met.
 This applies to state National Guard members called into active military service by the governor for more than 180 days.
 Ark.
 Code Ann. § 12-62-716

 High Risk Mortgage Protections

 High risk loans are those that have an unusually high interest rate or maybe a big balloon payment built in.
-Not all are high risk but if the state views it as predatory or an intentional violation of the Arkansas Home Loan Protection Act, then it the loan agreement can be rendered void.
-The lender then has no right to collect, receive, or retain any principal, interest, or other charges at all with respect to the loan, and the borrower may recover any payments made under the agreement.
+Not all are high risk but if the state views it as predatory or an intentional violation of the Arkansas Home Loan Protection Act, then the loan agreement can be rendered void.
+The lender then has no right to collect, receive, or retain any principal, interest, or other charges with respect to the loan, and the borrower may recover any payments made under the agreement.
 Ark.
 Code Ann. § 23-53-106.